Slowing US inflation shifts investor focus to earnings season

 The Labor Department data showed headline inflation rising 5% on a year-over-year basis in March, against economists' estimates of a 5.2% rise.
 The core measure, which strips out volatile food and energy prices, climbed 5.6%, in line with consensus estimates.

-The S&P 500 initially rallied on the news but was down about 0.4% in late-session trading.
-The index stood at around 4,100, a level near which several rallies have crumbled over the last several months with recession worries and fears of a more hawkish Fed alternately fueling investor anxiety.
+The S&P 500 initially rallied on the news but later pared gains.
+The index recently stood at around 4,100, a level near which several rallies have crumbled over the last several months with recession worries and fears of a more hawkish Fed alternately fueling investor anxiety.

 “From an equity market standpoint, (the data ) is in line and already priced by the market, so we do not see this as a catalyst for valuations to expand much further,” wrote Matt Peron, director of research at Janus Henderson Investors, in a Wednesday note.